jpedro/jpedro.github.io/.posts/scrum.md

 in possession of a good project, _must be_ in sear hate of Scrum".

 Scrum sucks.
 The Zeitgeist (am I using this right??) shifted from "is it bad?" to "why is it so soo bad?".
-And there's still no viable alternative.
+And there's no visible alternative.

 ## Agile